nohat/dimming/docs/implementation/eng_execution.md

     - Parses new brightness, color, and _`dynamic_state`_ (for new ESPHome firmware or inferred from ZHA/Z-Wave `Start/Stop Level Change` command reports).

-    - If HA Core is simulating, the `LightTransitionManager` will also be updating the `dynamic_state`.
-The integration's reported state would take precedence if it indicates native activity.
+    - The integration's reported state updates the `dynamic_state` attribute to reflect the device's current activity.

 4. **Home Assistant Entity State Update:** The `light` entity's state in Home Assistant is updated, including the new `dynamic_state` attribute, which is then reflected in the UI and available for automations.